cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 private Diffie-Hellman key for the group G.

 - G.scalar\_mult(y,g) is a function operating on an encoding of a generator g and a scalar y.
-It returns an octet string representation of a group element Y.
+It returns an octet string representation of a group element Y = g^y.

 - With G.I we denote a unique octet string representation of the neutral element of the group G. This representation will be used for for detecting error conditions.

-- G.scalar\_mult\_vfy(y,X) is a function that returns an octet string representation of a group element K which is calculated from a scalar y and an encoding of a group element X. Moreover scalar\_mult\_vfy implements validity verifications of the inputs and returns the neutral element G.I in case of error conditions if the validity checks fail.
+- G.scalar\_mult\_vfy(y,X) is a function that returns an octet string representation of a shared secret.
+The shared secret will be derived from a group element K = X^y which is calculated from a scalar y and an encoding of a group element X. Moreover scalar\_mult\_vfy implements validity verifications of the inputs and returns the neutral element G.I in case of error conditions if the validity checks fail.